oracle-livelabs/pts/upgrade-to-23ai/lab3-replay-upgrade/replay-upgrade.md

     ```

     >	If the state of the RRR01 Pluggable Database is not *MOUNTED* then shutdown the PDB using the following command:

-    ```
+    >
+    ```text
     SQL> <copy>alter pluggable database RRR01 close;</copy>

-    Pluggable database altered.
+    >Pluggable database altered.
     ```

-    In the database RRR we have 1 pluggable database RRR01 that we can upgrade to 23ai.
+    In the database RRR, we have 1 pluggable database, RRR01 in MOUNTED state, that we can upgrade to 23ai.

 ## Task 2: Unplugging the source pluggable database ##